Employment Reference Check Response Letter Examples

 Reviewed by Michael T., Business Communications Consultant

-This version gives a positive reference without becoming vague praise.
-It ties the comment to duties and a factual work context.
+This version provides a positive reference without relying on vague praise.
+It links positive comments to specific duties and a factual work context.

 Reference Response Limited by Company Policy